fukamachi/qlot/README.markdown

 ### add

 `qlot add` will add a line to `qlfile` and invoke `qlot install` internally.
-It's arguments are same as the qlfile syntax.
+Its arguments are same as the qlfile syntax.

 ```
 $ qlot add mito                          # ql mito